 HIPAA and HITECH.
 Mr. McLaughlin is a former Commissioner with the Electronic Healthcare Network Accreditation Commission (EHNAC), served as the Chairman of the Criteria Committee and Senior Site Reviewer.
 Mr. McLaughlin has served on the Board of Directors of several healthcare industry associations including the Workgroup for Electronic Data Interchange (WEDI) where he served as Chairman, led key work groups and acted as primary author on white papers utilized by Covered Entities across the United States.

-Methodology is just as important as the contents of the actual training because it reinforces key messages and empowers employees to handle threats coming their way.
+Training Methodology –Methodology is just as important as the contents of the actual training because it reinforces key messages and empowers employees to handle threats coming their way.
 Methodology components are:

-Security reminders should be posted at least once per quarter on an organization’s intranet or sent via e-mail to reinforce material provided during the training.
+- Security reminders –Security reminders should be posted at least once per quarter on an organization’s intranet or sent via e-mail to reinforce material provided during the training.

 Today, security and privacy challenges are almost inevitable for healthcare groups.
 Fortunately, applying consistent, standardized training that reflects the policies and procedures of the organization allows both employers and their employees to be better equipped to handle any attacks that come their way.
 And they will come their way, eventually.